 The information contained on this Portal and services accessible through this Portal are provided by us in good faith on an "as is" basis and all users must verify the information before using the information and the services.
 We do not make any representation or warranty that the information contained on the Portal and the services provided through this Portal are reliable, accurate or complete or that your access to that information and/or the services will be uninterrupted, timely or secure.
 We do not accept responsibility for loss suffered as a result of reliance by you upon the accuracy or currency of information contained on this Portal or any services provided through this Portal.

-You should make your own enquiries and seek advice before acting or relying on any information or material which is made available to you pursuant to the Portal.

-You acknowledge that we may be only a distributor, not a publisher, of content on this Portal and that our editorial control may be limited to the selection of materials to make available.
-Where the information made available contains opinions or judgements of third parties, we do not purport to endorse the contents of that opinion or advice nor the accuracy or reliability of that opinion or advice.

 Disclaimer

 This disclaimer set out in these Terms of Use does not attempt or purport to exclude liability arising under statute if, and to the extent, such liability cannot be lawfully excluded.
 In particular, nothing in these Terms of Use purports to limit or exclude any liability for fraud or fraudulent misrepresentation or exclude or limit liability for death or personal injury caused by a person's negligence.